carbon-language/carbon-lang/libcxx/docs/BuildingLibcxx.rst

 FreeBSD, Linux, or Mac using `libc++abi`_ as the C++ ABI library.
 On Linux, it is also possible to use :ref:`libsupc++ <libsupcxx>` or libcxxrt.

 It is sometimes beneficial to build outside of the LLVM tree.
-To build libc++ TODO
+An out-of-tree build would look like this:

 .. code-block:: bash